 Omnivorous sloth species occasionally hunt small organisms to supplement their plant diet.

-- These organisms can find their food using their sense of scent, which is facilitated by their highly developed olfactory bulbs.
+- These organisms can find food using their sense of scent, facilitated by their highly developed olfactory bulbs.

 When Do Sloths Eat?